 I seasoned this melon and prosciutto salad with ciliegine, arugula and basil, with O Meyer Lemon Olive Oil, sent to me by O Olive Oil & Vinegar as a gift.

-The first time I had melon and prosciutto was in my hometown, Caracas, in Venezuela.
-There, Italian restaurants served cantaloupe balls with bite size prosciutto rolls as an appetizer.
+The first time I had melon and prosciutto was in my hometown, Caracas, Venezuela.
+There, Italian restaurants served cantaloupe balls with bite-size prosciutto rolls as an appetizer.
 That was also the first time I ate fruit and a savory ingredient in the same dish —and I couldn’t appreciate it and found it boring, instead.

 Love at second bite

 It wasn’t until I went to Italy during the summer of 1991 that I fell in love with a melon and prosciutto salad.
 That salad also had my favorite arugula, and ciliegine (bite-size mozzarella balls, a little bit smaller than bocconcini.)

 I went back to northern Italy in the summer of 2000 to celebrate my 40th birthday.
 That trip took me from Milan to Brescia, Verona, Venice, and then to Vienna and Paris.
 While in Italy, melon salad with prosciutto became my favorite appetizer.
 Tossed with extra virgin olive oil, balsamic vinegar, and fresh basil, it was a real tribute to the flavors of the summer season.

 I was craving this salad since I moved to my new place and planted two sweet basils and a purple basil plant.
 They doubled their size in less than two weeks.
 OMG, what a joy!
 I’d forgotten what was to grow my own herbs since my herb garden disappeared with hurricane Irma, back in 2017.